mmistakes/so-simple-theme/community/index.md

 # Developers Group

-The developers group is for the [development team](/team/) to discuss Stan's code.
+The developers forum is for the [development team](/team/) to discuss Stan's code.

-* <a href="https://groups.google.com/forum/?fromgroups#!forum/stan-dev">Stan Developers Group</a>
+* <a href="http://discourse.mc-stan.org/">Stan Developers Forum</a>
-  <span class="note">(Google)</span>
+  <span class="note">(Discourse)</span>

-The developers group is open for everyone to read, but posting is restricted to Stan developers.
+The developers forum is open for everyone to read, but posting is restricted to Stan developers.

+Discussions prior to 2016 are archived and public on the
+<a href="https://groups.google.com/forum/?fromgroups#!forum/stan-dev">Stan Developers Google Group</a>.

-If you would like to get posting priveleges on the developers group, please post a query on the users group first or send the developers email.
+If you would like to get posting priveleges on the developers forum, please post a query on the users group first.

 # Bug Reports and Feature Requests